The Hide Safari Camp

 The best time for game viewing is from August to early November, water is scarce, the bush has died back and game congregates around the pumped waterholes.
 Birdlife is prolific during the rainy season, and although the game has dispersed due to readily available surface water, this is still a great time to experience Hwange as the National Park hums with life.

-Call us on to start planning your vacation to The Hide Safari Camp or take a look at our itineraries to Hwange National Park
+Call us on to start planning your holiday to The Hide Safari Camp or take a look at our itineraries to Zimbabwe

 The Hide Safari Camp has occupied a quiet corner close to the Eastern boundary of Zimbabwe's Hwange National Park for nearly 20 years.
 Over this period the camp has earned itself a reputation for offering an exceptional safari experience.